-Kashi ka Assi by Kashinath Singh is an epic novel that brings out the life and times of Assi – a neighborhood on the southern most ghat at Varanasi.
+Kashi Ka Assi by Kashinath Singh is an epic novel that brings out the life and times of Assi – a neighborhood on the southernmost ghat at Varanasi.
 It was the epicenter of life in Kashi – where people used to come and spend their ‘fursat’ or free time.
 There would be professors, student leaders, religious gurus who would consume their poison and speak their mind in a language that best describes their opinions and feelings.
-However, the onset of globalization and the opening up of economy coupled with the rise of communal identity took away the free speech from the inhabitants of Assi.
-The foreigners who landed in Varanasi to either make it their home or to learn the ‘so called’ Indian Culture.
+However, the onset of globalization and the opening up of the economy coupled with the rise of communal identity took away the free speech from the inhabitants of Assi.
+The foreigners who landed in Varanasi to either make it their home or to learn the ‘so-called’ Indian Culture.
 They ended up changing the very thing they came to Kashi for – including the very fabric of human relationships.

 Dr. Singh describes Assi at one place in the book as ‘Jambudweep ka Dilli’ which can roughly be translated as the center of the universe or rather power center of the universe.
 At another place, he says ‘Jahan Pani, Wahan Prani, Jahan Ghaat, wahan Haat’ roughly translated it means – wherever there is water, there is life and wherever there is ghat (human habitation) there is a market.
 A concise way of defining the world.
 And Assi is one such ghat where the Pani and Ghat both exist making it a complete ecosystem in itself.
 Assi becomes a microcosm for India.
 And no matter where you live you would be able to relate to the changes that are mentioned in the book.